-- The development shall be in accordance with the approved district development plan, all applicable sections of the Land Development Code (LDC) and agreed upon binding elements unless amended pursuant to the Land Development Code.
+- 1. The development shall be in accordance with the approved district development plan, all applicable sections of the Land Development Code (LDC) and agreed upon binding elements unless amended pursuant to the Land Development Code.
 Any changes/additions/alterations of any binding element(s) shall be submitted to the Planning Commission or the Planning Commission's designee for review and approval; any changes/additions/alterations not so referred shall not be valid. - 2.
+No outdoor advertising signs, small freestanding signs, pennants, balloons, or banners shall be permitted on the site. - 3.
+The existing vehicle access point Shelby Street is to be closed and the curb and sidewalk restored.

+- 4. Construction fencing shall be erected when off-site trees or tree canopy exists within 3' of a common property line.
+Fencing shall be in place prior to any grading or construction to protect the existing root systems from compaction.
+The fencing shall enclose the entire area beneath the tree canopy and shall remain in place until all construction is completed.
+No parking, material storage or construction activities are permitted within the protected area. - 5.
 Before any permit (including but not limited to building, parking lot, change of use, site disturbance) is requested: - a.
-The development plan must receive full construction approval from Develop Louisville, Louisville Metro Public Works and the Metropolitan Sewer District.

-- b The property owner/developer must obtain approval of a detailed plan for screening (buffering/landscaping) as described in Chapter 10 prior to requesting a building permit.
-Such plan shall be implemented prior to occupancy of the site and shall be maintained thereafter - c.
-The materials and design of proposed structures shall be substantially the same as depicted in the rendering as presented at the January 9, 2020 Planning Commission meeting.
-A copy of the approved rendering is available in the case file on record in the offices of the Louisville Metro Planning Commission. - 3.
+The development plan must receive full construction approval from Construction Review, Louisville Metro Public Works and the Metropolitan Sewer District. - b.
+Encroachment permits must be obtained from the Kentucky Transportation Cabinet. - c.
+The property owner/developer must obtain approval of a detailed plan for screening (buffering/landscaping) as described in Chapter 10 prior to requesting a building permit.
+Such plan shall be implemented prior to occupancy of the site and shall be maintained thereafter. - A minor plat or legal instrument shall be recorded consolidating the property into one lot.
+A copy of the recorded instrument shall be submitted to the Division of Planning and Design Services prior to obtaining a building permit. - 6.
 A certificate of occupancy must be received from the appropriate code enforcement department prior to occupancy of the structure or land for the proposed use.
-All binding elements requiring action and approval must be implemented prior to requesting issuance of the certificate of occupancy, unless specifically waived by the Planning Commission. - 4.
+All binding elements requiring action and approval must be implemented prior to requesting issuance of the certificate of occupancy, unless specifically waived by the Planning Commission. - 7.
+There shall be no outdoor music (live, piped, radio or amplified) or outdoor entertainment or outdoor PA system permitted on the site. - 8.
 The applicant, developer, or property owner shall provide copies of these binding elements to tenants, purchasers, contractors, subcontractors and other parties engaged in development of this site and shall advise them of the content of these binding elements.
 These binding elements shall run with the land and the owner of the property and occupant of the property shall at all times be responsible for compliance with these binding elements.
-At all times during development of the site, the applicant and developer, their heirs, successors; and assignees, contractors, subcontractors, and other parties engaged in development of the site, shall be responsible for compliance with these binding elements. - 5.
-Construction fencing shall be erected when off-site trees or tree canopy exists within 3' of a common property line.
-Fencing shall be in place prior to any grading or construction to protect the existing root systems from compaction.
-The fencing shall enclose the entire area beneath the tree canopy and shall remain in place until all construction is completed.
-No parking, material storage or construction activities are permitted within the protected area.
+At all times during development of the site, the applicant and developer, their heirs, successors; and assignees, contractors, subcontractors, and other parties engaged in development of the site, shall be responsible for compliance with these binding elements.